The Acquisition and Leveraged Finance Review: Argentina

 Anti-money laundering and corruption regulations

-Anti-money laundering regulations always have an impact on transactions.
-Argentina is one of the members of the Financial Action Task Force (FATF) and the FATF of Latin America and has incorporated its recommendations into its legislation.
-In Argentine law, money laundering is a specific criminal offence that can be imputed both to legal entities as well as natural persons.
-The specific authority in charge of the investigation and the prevention of money laundering and terrorist financing is the Financial Information Unit, an agency responsible for issuing regulations and for monitoring compliance with money laundering, among other things.
-This has an impact on the financing of acquisition as, pursuant to local legislation, certain types of companies and individuals (which include financial entities, and certain government registries and agencies, among others) are required to report suspicious transactions to the Financial Information Unit and carry out 'know your customer' procedures.
+Under Argentine law, money laundering is a specific criminal offence that can be attributed to legal entities and individuals.
+This impacts on the financing of acquisition as, pursuant to local legislation, certain types of companies and individuals (including entities from the financial and insurance sectors along with certain government registries and agencies) are required to report suspicious transactions to the UIF and carry out 'know your customer' procedures.

-These requirements are not different from those implemented by most countries, as they are very much in line with international guidelines.
-They do not affect debt financing any differently than what occurs in most countries, although of course the actual enforcement of these policies is always country-specific.
+These requirements are not different from those implemented by most countries, as they are very much in line with international guidelines3.
+They do not affect debt financing any differently than what occurs in most countries, although of course the actual enforcement of these policies is always country specific.

 Foreign exchange regulations